Navigating Dubai: Essential Social Customs & Etiquette (2025)

 What are the key points of the new cohabitation law

-- Unmarried couples, as well as family members like siblings or cousins, can legally live together.
+- Unmarried couples, along with family members like siblings or cousins, can legally live together.

-- Proof of marriage is no longer required when renting a property together.
+- Proof of marriage is no longer required when renting a property in Dubai.

-- All co-occupants of a rented property must be registered with Ejari, Dubai's official tenancy registration system, as required by the Dubai Land Department (DLD).
+- All co-occupants of a Dubai property rental must be registered with Ejari, Dubai's official tenancy registration system.
+This is a crucial requirement by the Dubai Land Department (DLD), ensuring compliance with Dubai tenancy laws.
+This Ejari registration Dubai process is vital for documenting all residents.

-- While not a legal requirement, a cohabitation agreement can be useful for outlining financial contributions and responsibilities between occupants.
+- While not a legal requirement, a cohabitation agreement can outline financial contributions and responsibilities between occupants, offering clarity for shared Dubai renting property arrangements.

 Interacting with the Opposite Gender